AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

 ---
 title: Customize CIF Core Components
 description: Learn how to customize AEM CIF Core Components.
-The tutorial covers how to safely extend a CIF Core Component to meet business specific requirements.
+The tutorial covers how to safely extend a CIF Core Component to meet business-specific requirements.
 Learn how to extend a GraphQL query to return a custom attribute and display the new attribute in a CIF Core Component.
 sub-product: Commerce
 topics: Development
 version: Cloud Service